-It Starts Simple
+AC Repair Starts Simple

-Getting to the nitty-gritty
+Getting to the nitty-gritty of AC Repair

 Have answers, will fix

-Finally, they will go over the process for repairing the failed part or resolving the issue.
+Finally, they will go over the process for repairing the failed part or correcting the issue.
 If you determine that air conditioning repair is better for you than buying an upgraded A/C system, the service tech will order any parts required and set up your next appointment to repair the A/C system.
 Or, if the part needed is already available on their van, they will go ahead and start the AC repair work with your go-ahead.